 If you are buying a house, signing a contract does not necessarily mean that you are obligated to buy the property.
 More often than not, buyers will opt for an inspection contingency period – a time in which they can evaluate the condition of the property and the cost for repairs.
 You will still have time to backout of the deal during this agreed-upon period without paying liquidated damages.

-Additionally, if you are taking out a mortgage, there will be a contingency period – a time-period that the lender uses to assess the condition of the property.
-After receiving the estimated value of the property from an appraiser, the lender will finalize the loan amount that you will have access to for this particular parcel.
-If this amount comes out to be less than you expected, you can walk away from the deal without any negative consequence.
+Additionally, if you are taking out a mortgage, there will be a loan contingency period – a time period that the lender uses to assess the condition of the property.
+After receiving the estimated value of the property from an appraiser, the lender will finalize your loan offer.
+If this amount comes out to be less than expected, you can walk away from the deal, obligation free.

 What If the Seller Defaults?

 It’s not as common for sellers to default on the contract, but it does happen.
-The liquidated damages clause above only applies to the buyers, which means that buyers and sellers will have to come to an agreement with mediation or arbitration if they want to avoid going to court.
+The liquidated damages clause above only applies to the buyers, and so if the seller defaults both the buyer and seller will have to come to an agreement with mediation or arbitration if they want to avoid going to court.